 And because if you know me, I can’t not have baked goods in my life.
 These are for after the detox obviously but when I need something relatively healthy to munch on with my coffee or tea, I make these raisin bran muffins that are low fat!
 They are just as good as any of those muffins you can get at coffee shops but you won’t feel as guilty after eating them.

 turbinado sugar on top but the crunchy topping completes it.
-Trust me on this. :)
+Trust me

 Anyway, if you were thinking of doing something like this, I highly recommend the 3 day reboot.
 3 days is nothing and is so worth how your body feels after you are done!